egoist/poi/plugins/karma/README.md

 }
 ```

-This plugin injected a new command to Poi CLI: `poi karma`, however you should always use `poi karma --test` to run your tests in `test` mode.
+This plugin injected a new command to Poi CLI: `poi test:unit` which is a command running in Poi's `test` mode.

 To run it easier, you can configure this in npm scripts: